 Three to four weeks after planting, cut each shrub back by about a third to a half of their height to encourage bushy branching.
 Each dormant season thereafter, cut back new annual growth by about a third to half until the shrubs reach the desired height and width.
 This will encourage even more branching.

 Every year in early spring and again in early summer, apply a balanced, all purpose, slow release fertilizer.
 Follow label directions.

 The fertilizer will help protect against diseases and pests.
 Many shrubs and hedging plants are susceptible to pests like spider mites.
-You can read more about it in Pests and Diseases of Thuja Green Giant.

 How to Care for Shrubs and HedgesInformal hedges require little pruning.
 Remove dead stems, misshapen, and crossed branches as they appear, and use thinning cuts in winter to maintain an attractive shape and size.
 Keep the shrubs in a more or less pyramid shape: Narrower at the tops so that the bases are not shaded.